jiaoran198916/blog/source/_posts/the-new-idol.md

 abbrlink: 265c1246
 date: 2020-08-07 09:01:24
 ---
-SOMEWHERE there are still peoples and herds, but not with us, my brothers: here there are states.
+Somewhere there are still peoples and herds, but not with us, my brothers: here there are states.

 A state?
 What is that?
 Well! open now your ears to me, for now I will speak to you about the death of peoples.
 <!-- more -->